-- In 2007, drivers age 20 and under were involved in fatal and injury crashes at over twice the rate of the population as a whole. - In 2007, drivers age 20 and under, made up 6.70 percent of total drivers, but made up 12 percent of drivers involved in crashes.
-"Failure to Avoid a Stopped or Parked Vehicle Ahead," "Driving Too Fast For Conditions," and "Did Not Have the Right Of Way" were the three most common errors. - In 2007, 26 percent of youth drivers (ages 15-20) in fatal crashes had been drinking alcohol. - A 2002 Youth Program Assessment identified 68 recommendations for improving and/or strengthening the program.
-Although state/local youth funding should continue to correlate with the top priority areas of Assessment, other youth priority areas recommended may be addressed as well. - A Youth Plan has been created by a Core Youth Advisory Group, identifying 24 initiatives for establishing the 2007 Oregon Transportation Safety Action Plan for Youth.
+- In 2007, drivers age 20 and under were involved in fatal and injury crashes at over twice the rate of the population as a whole. - In 2007, drivers age 20 and under made up 6.70 percent of total drivers, but made up 12 percent of drivers involved in crashes.
+"Failure to Avoid a Stopped or Parked Vehicle Ahead," "Driving Too Fast For Conditions," and "Did Not Have the Right Of Way" were the three most common errors. - In 2007, 26 percent of youth drivers (ages 15-20) in fatal crashes had been drinking alcohol.
+Additionally, the count of drinking drivers (ages 15-20) in fatal and injury crashes increased approximately 68% from 2003 to 2007 (74 to 124).
+Female drivers (ages 15-20) alcoholinvolved in fatal and injury crashes increased by over 100% from 2003 to 2007. - A Youth Plan has been created by a Core Youth Advisory Group, identifying 24 initiatives for establishing the 2007 Oregon Transportation Safety Action Plan for Youth.
 Priority issues addressing Youth Drivers 15-20 include GDL, peer courts, parental involvement, School Resource Officer training, etc.